pawelc/docs/prob_nn.md

 Authors improve on method described in "Density estimation and random variate generation using multilayer networks".
-They improve upon this method by **making the output monotone** (so no hyperparameter tuning is necessary) increasing (by constraining the weight to be positive) and devise algorithm to compute high order derivative to compute pdf from the CDF (by using someone else algorithm  to determine coefficients of the polynomial, we need it to compute n-th derivative of tgh which is needed to compute **higher order derivative**).
+They improve upon this method by **making the output monotone** (so no hyperparameter tuning is necessary) increasing (by constraining the weight to be positive) and point to algorithm to compute efficiently high order derivative to compute pdf from the CDF (by using someone's else algorithm  to determine coefficients of the polynomial, we need it to compute n-th derivative of tgh which is needed to compute **higher order derivative**, but they don't show this apprach in the experiments).
 Authors also notice that using sigmoid functions can be inefficient for approximating strong non-smoothness like uniform distribution.
 They use combination of tanh and -1,x,1 function.
 They made also combination parametrized to it can be fine tuned by running optimization.
+As examples authors generate different mixtures of well known distributions.
+When using mixture with uniform which is not differentiable using special activation function with tunable parameters helps a lot and almost ideal pdf is reached.
+Currently author is working on efficient high order differentiation.
+Also the future work will be focused on deep nets and making it possible to do higher order differentiation in them.